Azure/cli-agent-for-aks/INSTRUCTIONS.md

 ```bash
 export TEMPERATURE=1
 ```
+This issue is fixed in the newer versions of the agent
 - **ImportError: DLL load failed while importing win32file: The specified module could not be found** Please try reinstalling the azure cli client.
 One commonly seen issue  [here](https://github.com/azure/azure-cli/issues/32045)
 - **Error: litellm.AuthenticationError: AzureException AuthenticationError - Access denied due to invalid subscription key or wrong API endpoint.
 Make sure to provide a